Every so often I feel the need to repost this.

 I also find it interesting that this happens so often in church.
-I’ve found it in all the denominations I’ve been part, but it was particularly bad among the Mennonites, although I’m not sure why that is.
-Biblical names always have meaning.
+I’ve found it in all the denominations I’ve been part of, but it was particularly bad among the Mennonites, although I’m not sure why that is.
+Biblical names always have meaning, meaning that is linked to a person’s identity.
 Jesus’s changing the name of Simon to Peter is just one example:

 Matthew 16:13-20 (NRSV)

-Other examples abound.
+Other examples of name and identity changes abound.
 Sarai becoming Sarah, Abram becoming Abraham,

 This coming Easter (2019) we are baptising three members of the Congolese family that joined St Philip’s after living for 13 years in a refugee camp in Mozambique.
 In addition to family, each of the three has chosen for themselves a sponsor from the St Philip’s parish.
 In each case, the first name of the sponsor will be come part of the legal name of the person being baptized.
 These names will be sent back to the Congo where they will be entered into the official government records.

 Now I realize that insisting on being called Donald, rather than Don may seem trivial by comparison.
-However, when my name is given in diminutive form, I am diminished at the same time
+However, as far as identity goes,l when my name is given in diminutive form, I feel diminished at the same time

 A few months ago I was talking with a friend about my ordination and she asked me what she should call me once I was ordained.
 So, I gave her the options and then told her that I would much rather that she just kept calling me Donald.
 Now, again, part of this is the fact that I’m not much one for titles, etc. However, at another level, my personal identity informs my pastoral identity rather than the other way around.